Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: 3D Surface Code Lattice Surgery

 First of all, consider $\mathcal{SC}_{g}^{(1)}$ and $\mathcal{SC}_{g}^{(2)}$.
-The code formed by merging these two codes has nine additional $X$ stabilizers (the faded complete and incomplete octahedra in Figure~\ref{fig:3d-3d ls}).
-The merged code also has four additional $Z$ stabilizers (the $rb$-faces parallel to the $g$-boundaries in the faded section of the lattice in Figure~\ref{fig:3d-3d ls}).
-Some of the $Z$ stabilizers on the boundary are also modified ($rb$-faces in Figure~\ref{fig:3d-3d ls} with faded and non-faded sections).
-In total,the merged code has 12 additional physical qubits and 13 additional stabilizer generators.
-The two original codes had $n=51$ physical qubits and $n-1$ stabilizer generators so the merged code has $2n+12$ physical qubits and $2(n-1)+13$ stabilizer generators.
+The code formed by merging these two codes has nine additional $X$ stabilizers (the complete and incomplete octahedra with dashed edges in Figure~\ref{fig:3d3dls}).
+The merged code also has four additional $Z$ stabilizers (the $rb$-faces parallel to the $g$-boundaries in the sublattice with dashed edges in Figure~\ref{fig:3d3dls}).
+Some of the $Z$ stabilizers on the boundary are also modified ($rb$-faces in Figure~\ref{fig:3d3dls} with dashed and continuous edges).
+In total, the merged code has 12 additional physical qubits and 13 additional stabilizer generators.
+The two original codes each had $n=51$ physical qubits and $n-1$ stabilizer generators so the merged code has $2n+12$ physical qubits and $2(n-1)+13$ stabilizer generators.
 Hence, the merged code has a single logical qubit, as required.
 One can also verify that the product of the new $X$ stabilizers is $\overline{X}_{g}^{(1)}\otimes\overline{X}_{g}^{(2)}$.